Home » Blog » Entrepreneurship » 5 Reasons Why Big Companies Use Domains Owned by Them

 In 1999 an information architecture consultant – Darcy DiNucci – coins the term Web 2.0.
 She most likely never expected the term will become the next big thing.
 So big, in fact, that it will start living a life of its own.

-Web 2.0 has become not only an essential marketing tool but a business model of websites.
-Such websites are Tumblr, Medium, Quora and even Facebook, to name a few.
+Web 2.0 has become not only an essential marketing tool but a business model for websites.
+Such websites are Tumblr, Medium, Quora, and even Facebook, to name a few.

 The term was (and still is) an inspiration for countless articles, books, and courses.